alexmcdoodz/Chess-Swift/README.md

+# Running Program.

+To run this program open within Xcode and ensure that you are using an IOS device simulator.
+Although it will compile and run for Mac OS devices, the view is not configured for that OS.
+Once your device is selected, run the program using the play button top left or with the shortcut cmd + R. Enjoy.

 # Challenge Outline

 For this assignment I chose to create a two player chess game which enforces all legal moves.
 I decided upon making the game for IOS devices using the